hatimabu/Rekognition/README.md

 -If a face is detected:

---The Lambda function writes the metadata (image name, S3 path, number of faces, confidence score, etc.) into a DynamoDB table.
+The Lambda function writes the metadata (image name, S3 path, number of faces, confidence score, etc.) into a DynamoDB table.

---The Lambda function also triggers Amazon SNS (Simple Notification Service) to send an email notification (or SMS/push, depending on configuration).
+The Lambda function also triggers Amazon SNS (Simple Notification Service) to send an email notification (or SMS/push, depending on configuration).

 ---